Denellyne/dotfiles/README.md

 #### Hyprland

-  Minimal configuration with support for Waybar HyprShot Hyprlock and a few thins more.
+  Minimal configuration with support for Waybar HyprShot Hyprlock and a few things more.

+  I use Waybar HyprPaper HyprShot HyprLock Wofi Cava and Mako on my setup to give a clean look

   This is the look of my setup